-The most significant advantage of scanning stationary objects, such as business cards, is to get people directed to your digital world or coney information in digital format instantly.
+The most significant advantage of scanning stationary objects, such as business cards, is to direct audience to your digital world or convey information in digital format instantly.

 Link Your Customers to Your Online Profile

-Whether it is your LinkedIn profile or Facebook page, your IG video or an eCommerce website page selling your brand products, or even a PDF document; you can channel users to any of these with scan from a smartphone camera.
+Whether it is your LinkedIn profile or Facebook page, your IG video or an eCommerce website page selling your brand products, or even a PDF document, you can channel users to any of these with a scan from a smartphone camera.

 Display Your Creations

-No more the need to carry heavy project portfolios, if you are in the creative field, such as fine arts, modeling, animation, acting, graphic designing, music, or illustration.
-Add a scannable QR code on your business card, display your unique skills to your potential clients or employers, and appeal them.
+There is no need to carry heavy project portfolios if you are in a creative field, such as fine arts, modeling, animation, acting, graphic designing, music, or illustration.
+Add a scannable QR code on your business card, display your unique skills to potential clients or employers, and appeal to them.

 Perfect Tool for Landing in the Perfect Job

-Hunting for jobs, use QR codes to your advantage and impress your employers.
-QR code can be a powerful asset if you add it on your resume and suggest the HR manager to scan the code.
+Hunting for a job?
+Use QR codes to your advantage and impress your employers.
+QR code can be a powerful asset if you add it to your resume and suggest the HR manager scan the code.
 You can add umpteen ideas there to secure the hot seat.
 For instance, you can link your resume to your online projects, blog posts you created, live websites developed by you, and relevant materials and company references.

 Dynamic and Irresistible Asset for SMEs

 With the advent of social media platforms and websites, business cards have become generic.
-However, by adding a prominent QR code, you will provide an eye-catching element to it and give it a new dimension.
-SMEs can especially benefit from its presence.
+However, adding a prominent QR code will provide an eye-catching element to it and give it a new dimension.
+SMEs can specifically benefit from its presence.
 For instance, if you are a choreographer, you can add a video QR code to demonstrate the beautiful Latin-American dances created by you.

 Getting customers to view your creations could be a challenge, but a QR code can make it easy.

-QR codes in business cards could be a perfect example for personal marketing effort where you do not have to rely on digital marketers, SEO, SMO, and so forth.
-Since QR codes are a simple, inexpensive addition to your business card and since they definitely evoke certain percentage of curiosity amongst viewers, why don’t you give this a shot and see how it works for your business?
+QR codes in business cards could be a perfect example for personal marketing efforts where you do not have to rely on digital marketers, SEO, SMO, and so forth.
+Since QR codes are a simple, inexpensive addition to your business card and evoke a curiosity amongst viewers, why don’t you give this a shot and see how it works for your business?